 Genuine leadership & innovation

-The project / program / product / service demonstrates unique thinking and problem solving.
+The project / program / product / service / person demonstrates unique thinking and problem solving.
 Those involved have shown courage to try new things and have taken risks in order to positively impact people’s lives.

 Collaboration and engagement